How To Cook Couscous

 Couscous is a staple in the North African and Moroccan cuisine that’s generally served as a side dish for hearty stews or added to salads to make them more filling.

-When speaking of couscous, a few questions come to mind: what is couscous made of?
+Sometimes people ask what couscous is made of.
 Is it a grain like bulgur and freekeh?
-And of course, how to cook couscous that’s fluffy?
+And, of course, home cooks always wonder how to make sure their couscous is fluffy.
 Well, you’re in the right place.
 I’m going to answer all these questions here, starting with what this Mediterranean kitchen staple is made of.

 While it’s usually mistaken for grain, couscous is actually a kind of pasta made with semolina flour and water.
 You can usually find two types of couscous in the supermarket: Pearl and fine.